 - Click on the device icon at the top and go to "Summary" tab.

 - Under Backups section, hit on "Back Up Now" button.

 10. Use a Free Third-party Tool to Selectively Backup iPhone

-If you wish to backup some types of data instead of whole device, you can use iMyFone D-Port Pro which is a third-party tool for backup and restore iOS devices such as iPhone/iPad/iPod touch.
+If you wish to backup some types of data instead of whole device, you can use iMyFone iTransor (renamed from D-Port Pro) which is a third-party tool for backup and restore iOS devices such as iPhone/iPad/iPod touch.
 Here are the features of this tool.
 Both Mac and Windows are supported with this tool.
 Also, the latest iOS version and iOS device are also compatible.

 - This is a flexible tool which is designed to help in making full and partial backups.

-- When you backup your iOS device via iMyFone D-Port Pro, it will not overwrite the previous backup files.
+- When you backup your iOS device via iMyFone iTransor, it will not overwrite the previous backup files.

-- You can check other features of this program such as selectively restoring iPhone and extracting data from iCloud/iTunes/iOS devices.
+- You can check other features of this program such as selectively restoring iPhone and exporting data from iCloud/iTunes/iOS devices.

-Step 1 – Get the tool in your PC by downloading and installing it.
-Launch it afterwards and connect your device to the PC.
+Step 1 – Get the tool in your PC by downloading, installing and launching it.
+Choose "Acquire Backup from Device & iCloud" located at the left panel.

-Just wait for a short while, your WeChat or other types of data will be backed up on your computer.
+Just wait for a short while, your selected types of data will be backed up on your computer.